George B. Curtiss: Legal and government career

 Curtiss initially worked for Wales' law office as a clerk.
 In 1882, he opened his own law office.
 In 1883, shortly after he argued his first court case, he was elected District Attorney of Broome County as a Republican.
 He was re-elected to the office in 1886, and finished his term there in 1890.
 He then returned to his private law practice.
 From 1887 to 1889 he had a law partnership with Taylor L. Arms.
 After Arms was elected County Judge and Surrogate, he entered a new law practice with W. W. Newell from 1892 to 1896, after which he practiced law on his own for a few years.
 In 1900, he formed the law firm Curtiss, Arms & Keenan with his former partner Arms and Thomas J. Keenan.
 After Arms died in 1909, the firm became Curtiss, Keenan & Tuttle.

 In 1900, President McKinley appointed him the United States Attorney for the Northern District of New York.
-Presidents Roosevelt and Taft reappointed him to the office, and he served in that position for 13 years.
+Presidents Theodore Roosevelt and William Howard Taft reappointed him to the office, and he served in that position for 13 years.

 Author of protectionism literature

 Curtiss supported Protectionism.
 He wrote an influential, 300-page treatise on supporting the tariff called Protection and Prosperity, with introductions by William McKinley, Thomas B. Reed, and Levi P. Morton, in 1896.
 He also wrote The Industrial Development of the Nations in 1912.

-Along with being a lawyer and working for the federal government, Curtiss was a honorary member of the American Protective Tariff League.
+Along with being a lawyer and working for the federal government, Curtiss was an honorary member of the American Protective Tariff League.
 At the request of the League he wrote a pamphlet, Abraham Lincoln Protectionist, in which he wrote "Washington introduced the American System of protection to domestic labor and industry, and Lincoln aided in establishing and perfecting that system."